uzairshaikh346/humanoid-robotics/README.md

 - **Spec-Kit Plus methodology** for structured development
 - **Qwen AI** for content generation and enhancement
 - **Docusaurus 3.x** for modern documentation experience
+- **Interactive AI Features** using react-chatbot-kit for enhanced user experience
 - **GitHub Actions** for automated deployment

 The book is organized into progressive modules that build your understanding from fundamentals to advanced applications: